splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

 ---

-**Invoice options description:**

----

-## Payment Accounts
+#### Payment Accounts

- The accounts of customer which are used to make payments in the Splynx system.
+ The accounts of customer which are used to make payments in Splynx.

  ![Payment accounts](payment_accounts.png)